markusfreericks/homepage/people.md

 - [Steve Yegge](https://steve-yegge.medium.com/), while at amazon, used to write the (to me) amusing [Stevey's Drunken Blog Rants™](https://sites.google.com/site/steveyegge2/blog-rants).

 - [mjd](https://blog.plover.com/) blogs about mathematics, programming, language, history, and other interesting things.
 I first followed his blog because he was an active perl developer, and for maybe 10 years, i had wrote lots of perl - the first web age was stiched together with cgi-bin scripts, mostly written in perl.

+- [Dave Winer's Scripting News](http://scripting.com/) is still a thing!

+### Current

+- [Casey Muratori](https://caseymuratori.com/) cares about efficiency/performance. he has a gaming engine background.
+-- he participated in a set of vidoes about how to approach the [One Billion Row Challeng](https://github.com/gunnarmorling/1brc) [in java](https://www.youtube.com/watch?v=n-YK3B4_xPA) (see also [Roy van Rijn's presentation](https://www.youtube.com/watch?v=EFXxXFHpS0M&t=2082s))

+- [Gunnar Morling](https://www.morling.dev/) [blog](https://www.morling.dev/blog/) initiated 1BRC. maybe next year he will do a new benchmark challenge?
+-- he also started MapStruct and worked on Bean Validation